 The impacts we see with pure rough-cut production planning are the following, to name only a few:

 - Lost sales:declined sales, because you think you cannot manage more sales; or even worse acceptance of additional sales opportunities without ever having the capacity to do so

 - Synchronization issues:a relaxed capacity situation in tactical horizon might result in firefighting situations in operational horizon and in additional chaos upstream the supply chain

 - Increased variability & bullwhip effect: Mainly caused by translating a simplified rough-cut plan into a detailed production plan with all constraints considered

 “It is better to be roughly right than precisely wrong” J.M.
 Keynes

-While I agree with Keynes opinion on rather being approximately right than precisely wrong, the key part for me is to be at least on the “right” track.
-I do not support full automation and optimization to the very last bit.
+While we agree with Keynes opinion on rather being approximately right than precisely wrong, the key part for me is to be at least on the “right” track.
+We do not support full automation and optimization to the very last bit.
 But please…We should be able to do better than pure MRP based rough-cut planning.
 It is from 1950…